Karl Subban

 Brooke Bridges

 Brooke Bridges grew up in Los Angeles California as an actress, appearing on TV shows like The Young and the Restless, 90210, Ned’s Declassified School Survival Guide, and more.
-Now, she works as a mental health speaker, having spoken to over 10,000 people ranging in age from 5-65 years old, she works as an entrepreneur making herbal remedies for skin, hair, and self-care through her small business Brooke’s Botanicals, she serves her community as a CSA Assistant Manager at an internationally recognized nonprofit Soul Fire Farm, and she Mothers two young children.
+Now, she is a certified Somatic Cognitive Behavioral Practitioner and also works as a mental health speaker, having spoken to over 10,000 people ranging in age from 5-65 years old.
+She is also an entrepreneur; making herbal remedies for skin, hair, and self-care.
+Through her small business Brooke’s Botanicals, she serves her community as a CSA Assistant Manager at an internationally recognized nonprofit Soul Fire Farm, and she mothers two young children.

 Brooke speaks about what it was like growing up as a child actress and all of the anxiety and worries about perfectionism that came with it.
 She discusses her own experiences with mental health challenges throughout her childhood and into her young adulthood, and how those manifested in negative coping behaviors such as alcohol abuse and self-harming behaviors, hoping they’d help her escape from the pain she felt.